Passion (Hikaru Utada song): Commercial performance

 Commercially, "Passion" experienced success in Japan, although sales were much lower than their previous releases.
-It debuted at number three on the daily Oricon Singles Chart, one of her lowest peaks.
+It debuted at number three on the daily Oricon Singles Chart, one of their lowest peaks.
 Based on a six-day statistic, the single opened at number four on the weekly chart, selling 49,242 copies, making it their lowest first-week sales at the time.
 The following week, dated January 2, 2006, it slipped to number 10 with 18,868 copies sold.
 Because Oricon accumulated two weeks worth of sales due to their New Years policy, the company did not publish an update until January 16, where "Passion" moved two places down with 22,877 copies.
 The track made its final appearance inside the top 40 at number 16 selling 6,061 copies, dated on January 23.
-Overall, it spent 16 weeks inside the top 200 chart and sold 112,345 units by the end of its initial chart run, marking this the singers lowest selling single of her career, until their 2008 double A-side release "Stay Gold" / "Heart Station".
+Overall, it spent 16 weeks inside the top 200 chart and sold 112,345 units by the end of its initial chart run, marking this the singers lowest selling single of their career, until their 2008 double A-side release "Stay Gold" / "Heart Station".
 At the end of 2006, Oricon ranked the single as the 91st best selling single in Japan.
 "Passion" debuted at number four on Tokyo Broadcasting System (TBS) Count Down TV chart, a similar opening to Oricon.
-The single charted for nine weeks, one of her shortest spans within the Count TV archive.
+The single charted for nine weeks, one of their shortest spans within the Count TV archive.
 Despite this, "Passion" was certified Gold twice by the Recording Industry Association of Japan (RIAJ) for digital and cellphone sales of 100,000 units.